intldevsys/multibot/README.md

-# Telegram Crawler & Chat Bot
+# Multibot

-This is a sophisticated, multi-functional Telegram bot built with Python and Pyrogram.
+A multi-functional Telegram bot built with Python and Pyrogram.
 It offers a wide range of features, from interactive chat powered by Large Language Models (LLMs) to automated channel scanning and content aggregation.

 ## Key Features